offalynne/Input/docs/6.0/Functions-(Virtual-Button-History).md

 Virtual buttons can be configured using the following functions.
 Many functions return `self` meaning that methods can be chained together as a fluent interface.

-?> All coordinates and positions are in GUI-space.

 &nbsp;

 ## .record_history